 BUYERS GUIDE - UTES & CAB CHASSIS MEDIUM

 The remanufactured RAM 2500 and 3500 RHD models have achieved success in Australia, and were joined by the lighter-duty 1500 version in mid-2018.
-A petrol V8 is the standard offering and a three-litre diesel option was released in August 2019 .
+A petrol V8 was the standard offering and a three-litre diesel option was released in August 2019 .
 The TRX came in 2022 and the Laramie Sport and Big Horn in mid-2023.